YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 * Block incorrectly marked free errors are very serious and lead to accelerating damage.
 They degenerate into block doubly-allocated errors, which are also very dangerous.
 A database with these errors should be closed immediately for repairs.
 * Any (structural) error in an index block is dangerous and should be repaired as soon as possible.

 Repairs for such errors should also be performed on a database that has been closed to normal activity.
 The need for both of these actions occurring quickly arises from the likelihood of the bad index being used.
-Only if your knowledge of the application allows you to predict that a damaged area is used exclusively by restricted functions which are not active (e.g., monthly processing or purges) should you defer repairs.
+Defer repairs only if your knowledge of the application allows you to predict that a damaged area is used exclusively by restricted functions which are not active (e.g., monthly processing or purges).

 Can be Deferred: